Nice skyline, huh?

 Food.
 Most museums have a cafeteria.
 The Hall of Fame does not.
 Nor does it allow food, drinks, or even gum chewing inside.
 (Nor smoking, nor chewing tobacco.
 This is not the old days, no matter how much history is inside.)
 They do have water fountains.
 But no cafeteria, or even vending machines.
 Nor does Doubleday Field.
-If you visit either, you'll have to curb your munchies elsewhere.
+If you visit either, you'll have to soothe your munchies elsewhere.

 Fortunately, Cooperstown has lots of places where you can do just that.
 None of them are chain restaurants: They officially keep them out.
 This also means no "big box stores": No Wal-Mart, no Target, no Home Depot.
 The closest thing they had to a chain store of any kind was a Newberry's "five-and-ten" that was next-door to the Hall, but it's long since gone.

-If you must get a fast-food fix, about 4 miles south of the Village, off State Route 28, is Cooperstown Commons, with a McDonald's, a Pizza Hut, a Subway, a China Wok (easily the closest Chinese restaurant to the Hall), a Crazy Cupz Frozen Yogurt, a Jive Cafe, and a Tops supermarket.
+If you must get a fast-food fix, about 4 miles south of the Village, outside of its jurisdiction, off State Route 28, is Cooperstown Commons, with a McDonald's, a Pizza Hut, a Subway, a China Wok (easily the closest Chinese restaurant to the Hall), a Crazy Cupz Frozen Yogurt, a Jive Cafe, and a Tops supermarket.
 It had a Tim Horton's, but it closed.
 Cooperstown Commons is flanked by a Holiday Inn Express and a Best Western.